yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Input format with names use header**{#setting-input-format-with-names-use-header} {{ tag-con }} {{ tag-sql }}

-   Determines whether the column order should be checked when inserting data.
+   Defines if the order of columns should be checked when inserting data.

    By default, the check is enabled.